Will ensure further improvement of textile sector: Goyal | Headlines

 ''We will ensure that this sector can be further improved and exports can be boosted,'' he added.

-Minister of State for Textiles Darshana Vikram Jardosh said she will help grow and promote the textile sector and make it a key sector for 'Make in India'.
+Minister of State for Textiles Darshana Vikram Jardosh, who took charge on Thursday, said she will help grow and promote the textile sector and make it a key sector for 'Make in India'.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)